martaluc/powerlaw-ppi-network/README.md

 4-hubs.R calculates the hubs and performs the functional and disease enrichment analyses (Figure 5).

+The results of the scripts are saved in the `output/` folder and the plots in the `plots/` folder.

 ###### Notes
 Use the same number of threads as specified in the code to obtain the exact same p-values (when testing the power law property).